felleslosninger/minid.no/content/hva-er-en-elektronisk-identitet/_index.en.md

 url: /en/what-is-an-electronic-identity

 teaser:
     text: MinID is your personal, electronic ID that gives access to a number of public services from the state and municipality.
-Here you will find information on what you can use it for.
     image:
         src: /illustrations/illustration-01.png
         alt: Illustration of character reading